mtd42/mtd42/README.md

 ### About Me

-I'm a junior web developer passionate about web technologies.
+I'm a backend web developer passionate about web technologies.
 I like to learn, especially from others.. :heart:

 > Job status: I am currently looking for a job in an english speaking country to develop myself so please feel free to contact me : <a href="mailto:dorville.mathieu@gmail.com">dorville.mathieu@gmail.com</a>